geodynamics/aspect/benchmarks/solubility/doc/solubility.md

 in minerals, or it can be present as a fluid phase that can migrate relative to the solid rock.
 The fraction of this free water then represents the porosity of the material.
-Therefore, the terms describing melting and freezing of a silicate melt in the equations would instead describe the release and reabsorption of water into the rock, which are governed by the water solubility.
+Therefore, the terms describing melting and freezing of a silicate melt in the equations would instead describe the release and reabsorption of water (or other volatiles) into the rock, which are governed by the water (volatile) solubility.

 This test shows how a model for water solubility can be implemented in a material model in ASPECT, and demonstrates the mass of water is conserved as water is released,